parthiv-n/valyutest/README.md

 Bio supports both **Ollama** and **LM Studio** for running local LLMs.
 Both are free, private, and work offline - choose based on your preference.

-**💡 You can use both!** Bio detects both automatically and lets you switch between them with a provider selector in the UI.
+**💡 You can use both!** Patent Explorer detects both automatically and lets you switch between them with a provider selector in the UI.

 ### Setting Up Ollama